-Golovashkina organized an initial conference call on February 7, connecting interested students, including second-year Tessa Weil from Q&A, and first-year David Johnson-Alvira, to Charles Watkins, a field organizer at Illinois Unites for Marriage.
+Golovashkina organized an initial conference call on February 7, connecting interested students, including second-year Tessa Weil from Q&A, and Charles Watkins, a field organizer at Illinois Unites for Marriage.

-According to Johnson-Alvira, three days later, they held an organizational meeting, with the first phone bank taking place on February 18.
+According to an affiliated first-year student, three days later, they held an organizational meeting, with the first phone bank taking place on February 18.
 Since then, they have held phone banks each Monday, Wednesday, and Friday in the Reynolds Club, Harper, and Bartlett.

 “It can be very tough hearing rejection from some of the people we call; however, it is an overall very rewarding experience.
 I am very, very happy to be a part of this coalition here on campus,” he said.

 Golovashkina said that UChicago’s efforts have also inspired similar phone banks at other Chicago-area universities.

 Rani Shah, a junior at Illinois Institute of Technology (IIT), found out about UChicago’s phone banks through Facebook.
 After attending the first training session and phone bank at UChicago, she held the first phone bank at IIT on Tuesday evening.